zain-x/container/mdContainer/js/Challenges/Challenges/Challenge01.md

 ```

 ### Challenge A: Array Reversal
 Create a function named `ArrayReversal` that accepts an array as its parameter.
-Without using any built-in methods provided by the C# language, return a new array where the elements are in the reverse order.
+Without using any built-in methods, return a new array where the elements are in the reverse order.

 #### Example
 ```